San Diego Itinerary Ideas from 1 to 3 Days (+ Maps & Tips)

 From there walk to Seaport, which is just a few short blocks from the USS Midway.
 If visiting San Diego with kids, don’t miss the Seaport Village Carousel and get some delicious ice cream there.
 You can do all of this before lunch.

-TIP: Because the USS Midway Museum is one of the most popular San Diego attractions, we recommend getting skip-the-line tickets in advance.
+TIP: The USS Midway Museum is one of the most popular San Diego attractions.
+We recommend booking skip-the-line tickets in advance.

 Before lunchtime, drive across the Coronado Bridge (a sight in itself) that connects downtown San Diego to Coronado Island.
 This immensely popular island is home to the famous red-roofed Hotel Del Coronado.
 The white sandy beaches of Coronado Island rank in the “Top 10” of the entire U.S.